By Daniel Meyers (Originally published May 11, 2020; Updated November 23, 2020)

-When faculty and instructors began preparing for a move to online instruction for the 2020 Spring Quarter, it was clear that while there would be a steep learning curve, the task was generally possible.
+When faculty and instructors began preparing for a move to online instruction in the spring of 2020, it was clear that while there would be a steep learning curve, the task was generally possible.
 There was a bounty of resources on the internet (almost an overwhelming amount), and although this would be the first time teaching online for many of the Music Department faculty, it was not an altogether novel mode of instruction.

 It quickly became evident that simply holding ensemble rehearsals and teaching via Zoom the same way as it is done in person would be impossible.
-But as one might expect from musicians and performers, the ensemble directors have gotten creative, developing unique ways of keeping students engaged in performance remotely.
+But as one might expect from musicians and performers, the ensemble directors got creative, developing unique ways of keeping students engaged in performance remotely

 Fostering Collaboration from Afar

-Even though ensembles aren’t able to make music together in the traditional sense, program directors are finding unique ways for their musicians to collaborate.
-Some, like South Asian Music Ensemble co-directors Bertie Kibreah (PhD ’19) and Minu Pasupathi, are adapting pre-pandemic practices for a new style of remote collaboration.
+Even though ensembles haven’t been able to make music together in the traditional sense, program directors have found unique ways for their musicians to collaborate.
+Some groups, such as the South Asian Music Ensemble led by Minu Pasupathi, have adapted pre-pandemic practices for a new style of remote collaboration.

-Now, in the new remote environment, Kibreah is extending that practice one step further.
-After he sends out his typical backing track, members of the ensemble record their own parts individually and add them to his, eventually resulting in a complete piece.
-Though the technology is new to many of the musicians, they’ve leaned-into the learning curve, and they are now working on a full video “collage” recording to share in a virtual concert at the end of the quarter.
+In the new remote environment, Kibreah extended that practice one step further.
+After receiving the typical backing track, members of the ensemble recorded their own parts individually and added them to the base, eventually resulting in a complete piece.
+Though the technology was once new to many of the musicians, they leaned-into the learning curve, eventually producing an entire recital showcase that was streamed on Facebook at the end of the spring quarter.

-The University Wind Ensemble and director Nicholas Carlson are working on something even bigger.
-The Wind Ensemble has joined a consortium of collegiate music ensembles to collaboratively realize a new piece composed by Ryan Williams for the current situation.
-This work was commissioned by a consortium of 27 universities and high schools.
-Members from the Wind Ensemble participated by preparing their individual parts and then recording themselves playing the entire piece in one take.
-They were provided with a click track that also contained a MIDI version of the piece, which gave all the participants a starting point for intonation and musical interpretation.
+The University Wind Ensemble and director Nicholas Carlson took part in an even bigger collaboration.
+The Wind Ensemble joined with a consortium of 27 university and high school music ensembles to collaboratively realize a new piece commissioned from composer Ryan Williams.
+Members from the Wind Ensemble participated by preparing their parts individually and then recording themselves playing the entire piece in one take.
+They were provided with a click track that also contained a MIDI version of the piece, which provided participants a starting point for intonation and musical interpretation.
 After each member felt they had adequately prepared, they made a video recording of themselves playing their part while listening to the click/MIDI file on headphones.

 A Re-focus on Fundamentals

 Like many who are dealing with this extraordinarily unusual and challenging set of circumstances, the performance program directors are finding silver-linings to a very un-ideal situation.
 With a compressed quarterly academic calendar at the University, the Performance Program ensembles often don’t have the time to delve deeply into the history and context of a piece and to explore its many nuances and particulars.
-Now, however, with live performances on hold, ensemble and program directors are able to engage their students in that sort of deep exploration, which the musicians can then bring back with them into rehearsal when live performances are able to resume.
+Now, however, with live performances on hold, ensemble and program directors have been able to engage their students in that sort of deep exploration, which the musicians will then be able to bring back into rehearsal when in-person activities are able to resume.

-Wanees Zarour, director of the Middle East Music Ensemble, is using rehearsal time now to develop his ensemble members’ theoretical knowledge of Middle Eastern music.
-Unique from European music and what many children learn in elementary music classes and lessons, Middle Eastern music relies on a series of modes, or maqamat, that include intricacies such as microtones and improvised ornamentation.
-Without performances to prepare for at the moment, Zarour is able to focus on these unique characteristics of the music and deepen his musicians’ knowledge of how these elements work together.
+Wanees Zarour, director of the Middle East Music Ensemble, used rehearsal time in the spring to develop ensemble members’ theoretical knowledge of Middle Eastern music.
+Unique from European music and what many children learn in elementary music classes and lessons, Middle Eastern music relies on a series of modes, or maqamat, that include intricacies such as microtones and improvised ornamentation, which are not found in European music.
+Without performances to prepare for, Zarour was able to focus on those unique characteristics of the music and deepen his musicians’ knowledge of how those elements work together.
 When the ensemble returns in person to the Logan Center, Zarour hopes this will only strengthen the group’s understanding of the music and its performances.

 Directors and Artists-in-Residence are also offering small-group and one-on-one instruction remotely.
 Teaching lessons and coaching small ensembles virtually still poses its challenges, but through creative solutions, students and teachers have been able to find success in these meetings.
-Cello Artist-in-Residence Seth Parker Woods, for instance, has invited students to send him recordings of themselves playing a piece they are learning; then, in virtual meetings, Woods offers feedback that the group can delve into together.
-In another case, vocal instructor Jeffrey Ray has students sing along to pre-recorded accompaniment tracks, and Vocal Studies Director Patrice Michaels is leading an ambitious interactive project on the music of J.S.
-Bach.
-Not only do these creative strategies allow one-on-one instructors to overcome some unique challenges, they offer an opportunity similar to the large ensemble meetings: a to re-focus on music fundamentals.
+Cello Artist-in-Residence Seth Parker Woods, for instance, has invited students to send him recordings of themselves playing a piece they are learning; then, in virtual meetings, Woods offers feedback and discusses techniques for improvement with the students.
+Eugenia Jeong, the Director of the Piano Program, hosts a weekly “Performance Class” in which students share pre-recorded videos of themselves playing, which are then discussed with the class.
+In another case, vocal instructor Jeffrey Ray and Patrice Michaels have students sing along to pre-recorded accompaniment tracks.
+Not only have these creative strategies allowed one-on-one instructors to overcome some unique challenges, they have offered an opportunity similar to the virtual large ensemble meetings: a chance to re-focus on music fundamentals.

 A Social Opportunity

-With regular meetings at the same time each week, students and community members are able to see each other’s faces and take a break from the regular irregularity of work and school during a pandemic.
-Performance Program members are also broadening their circles, getting to know colleagues whom they had perhaps previously seen only in rehearsals, and meeting professional guest artists who, thanks to a virtual environment, are able to join ensemble meetings from all around the world.
+With regular meetings at the same time each week, students and community members have been able to see each other’s faces and take a break from the regular irregularity of work and school during a pandemic.
+Performance Program members have also broadened their circles, getting to know colleagues whom they had perhaps previously seen only in rehearsals, and meeting professional guest artists who, thanks to a virtual environment, have been able to join ensemble meetings from all around the world.